 (b) The fiscal year for PSERS ends on June 30 of each year.
-The net decrease in the unfunded actuarial accrued liability between 1996 and 2000 is due primarily to investment returns exceeding the actuarially assumed rate.
-The net increase in the unfunded actuarial accrued liability from 2000 to 2001 is attributable to pension plan modification under Act 9 of 2001 and Act 38 of 2002.

-N/A = Not Available
+The net decrease in the unfunded actuarial accrued liability between 1998 and 2000 is due primarily to investment returns exceeding the actuarially assumed rate.
+The net increase in the unfunded actuarial accrued liability from 2000 to 2002 is attributable to pension plan modification under Act 9 of 2001 and Act 38 of 2002 and investment returns below the actuarially assumed rate.
+N/A = Not Available by loan interest and repayments and other agency revenues.
+The PHEAA had \$3,783.99 million in bonds outstanding as of June 30, 2003.